-This page last updated: 8 October 2008
+This page last updated: 27 March 2013

 ::: INAUGURAL TREATY PERIOD :::

-November 2, 1850 - June 30, 1851
+December 21, 1850 - June 30, 1851

 On December 21, 1850, Hawaii opened a post office at Honolulu and Henry Whitney was appointed Postmaster of Honolulu.
-The location of the new post office stayed exactly where it had been during the preceding few weeks, at the office of the Polynesian.
-At first, one may have been unable to discern much difference.
-Whitney continued to use the straightline postmark put in use by early November, but changed the ink color to black.
-He also published information concerning rates and handling arrangements for mail to the United States and Europe.
+The location of the new post office stayed at the office of The Polynesian.
+At first, one may have been unable to discern much difference between the letter bag service offered by The Polynesian since November 2, 1850, and the new post office.
+Whitney continued to use the straightline postmark he use for The Polynesian letter bag, but changed the ink color to black.
+He also published information concerning postage rates adopted by Hawaii and details about arrangements for sending mail to the United States and Europe.

 Hono.
 21 Dec 50 cover

-A first-day cover postmarked in black on the opening day of the Honolulu Post Office, December 21, 1850.
-The letter was carried to San Francisco on the Chameleon, sailing December 21 and arriving January 22, 1851.
+From the beginning of the Honolulu post office, black ink was used for applying the straightline postmark, a break from the blue ink used at The Polynesian office.
+The first-day cover was carried to San Francisco on the Chameleon, sailing December 21 and arriving January 22, 1851.
 The red San Francisco postmark can be seen left of center.
 This cover was sent with United States postage collect.
 The blue "PAID" mark was applied at Harrisburg, Pennsylvania, to indicate payment on delivery, before being forwarded to New Haven.
 The "42" represents United States postage to collect at Harrisburg.
 The "5" was added at Harrisburg to indicate the charge for forwarding the letter to New Haven, Connecticut.
-In addition, the sender paid 10¢ to the Honolulu Post Office, but no rate mark was used to indicate the Hawaii rate paid.
+In addition, the sender paid 10˘ to the Honolulu Post Office, but no rate mark was used to indicate the Hawaii rate paid.

 May 8, 1851